ProofDx/signature/index.md

     ![browser1](images/browser1.png)
 3. With everything selected, as shown above, copy it using Ctrl+C (Windows) or Command⌘+C (Mac).
 4. Open Gmail settings.
 The following video is a tutorial on how to set up your signature on Gmail.
 If you prefer the text-based tutorial, please keep reading.
-	- {% include youtubePlayer.html id=page.youtubeId %}
+	- video {% include youtubePlayer.html id=page.youtubeId %}
 5. Find signatures in Settings and click Create new.
 You will be prompted to add a name for this signature.
 Enter `proof`
 6. Once finished, you will see a signature box, paste everything you copied from the template using Ctrl+V (Windows) or Command⌘+V (Mac).
 7. You can now edit the name, title, email address, and phone number to your owm.
 Use your keyboard arrow keys to get to the section you wish to alter.
 The styling and formatting should remain the same.